 When one says free face recognition search, this is the first thing that comes to mind.

 Probably the most renowned face search engine, Google Images allows you to reverse search just about anything, including faces.

 Google uses AI face search to make searches quicker and more accurate.

 To get started, click the camera icon in the search bar.
 You can either upload a photo or paste the image URL.
 Google will then find similar images.

 Once your results load, click on the image and then go to Tools to pull up more search options.
 Under the Type pulldown menu you should see an option for Face.
 Select that and you’re good to go.

 In addition to going to the Google Images search page through a browser, you can also access the service through a number of different mobile apps.

 For example, the Image Recognition and Searcher app will reverse image search Google, Yandex, and Bing, among others.
 (Available for iOS 0nly.)

 The web version of Google Images works as a free iPhone facial recognition app if you don’t mind the mobile interface.
-Google Images search also makes a great free alternative to PimEyes.
+This is a great alternative to paid services like PimEyes.

-Perhaps my favorite mobile reverse search engine app, Google Goggles not only does faces, but it also accesses information about historical landmarks, let you scan barcodes, scan business cards, translate text, and even solve Sudoku puzzles.
+Perhaps my favorite mobile reverse search engine app, Google Goggles performs face recognition, but it also accesses information about historical landmarks, let you scan barcodes, scan business cards, translate text, and even solve Sudoku puzzles.